metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

 - `additional` (Attributes List) Additional is a list of additional managed services specified by the user. (see [below for nested schema](#nestedatt--spec--managed--services--additional))
-- `disabled_default_services` (List of String) DisabledDefaultServices is a list of service types that are disabled by default.Valid values are 'r', and 'ro', representing read, and read-only services.
+- `disabled_default_services` (List of String) DisabledDefaultServices is a list of service types that are disabled by default.
+Valid values are 'r', and 'ro', representing read, and read-only services.

 <a id="nestedatt--spec--managed--services--additional"></a>
 ### Nested Schema for `spec.managed.services.additional`

 Required:

-- `selector_type` (String) SelectorType specifies the type of selectors that the service will have.Valid values are 'rw', 'r', and 'ro', representing read-write, read, and read-only services.
+- `selector_type` (String) SelectorType specifies the type of selectors that the service will have.
+Valid values are 'rw', 'r', and 'ro', representing read-write, read, and read-only services.
 - `service_template` (Attributes) ServiceTemplate is the template specification for the service. (see [below for nested schema](#nestedatt--spec--managed--services--additional--service_template))

 Optional: